 The Shoalhaven region is home to several endangered bird species including the Littler Tern, so be sure to bring your gear along if bird-watching is something you’re into.

 A local favourite, Dolphin Point Beach is the perfect spot to cast off!

-Take in the unspoilt beauty of Meroo National Park while you enjoy a day by the water.
+Take in the unspoiled beauty of Meroo National Park while you enjoy a day by the water.
 Although swimming is not permitted in this location due to its rocky platform, fishing in beautiful Ulladulla is an extremely rewarding experience.
-Expect there to be plenty of salmon, tailor and bream to be biting!
+Expect plenty of salmon, tailor and bream to be biting!

-Experience a true fishing adventure on an awesome fishing charter!
+Experience the fishing adventure of a lifetime on an awesome fishing charter!

 Warden Head Lighthouse

 For spectacular views of the Shoalhaven Coast, head to Ulladulla’s famous lighthouse, the Warden Head Lighthouse.